weaviate/Verba/README.md

 ### Google Embeddings

 For the Google Embeddings, Verba is using Vertex AI Studio inside Google Cloud.
 You can find instructions for obtaining a key [here](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct).
-If you have the `gcloud` CLI installed, you can run the following command: `gcloud auth print-access-token`. **At the moment, this acccess token must be renewed every hour.**
+If you have the `gcloud` CLI installed, you can run the following command: `gcloud auth print-access-token`. **At the moment, this access token must be renewed every hour.**

 You also need to set the `GOOGLE_CLOUD_PROJECT` environment variable to the name of your project.